 Sometimes the aurora moves incredibly quickly, dancing effortlessly in the skies.
 Sticking to higher shutter speed will allow you to capture a multiplicity of detail.

 With high latitudes come cold temperatures.
-When I was photographing Aurora in Yellowknife, Canada it was -58ºF (-50ºC)!
+When I was photographing the aurora in Yellowknife, Canada it was -58ºF (-50ºC)!
 I made sure to attach the lens I was going to use before venturing outside.
 I also pre-attached my camera to my tripod.

-The most important gear were my fingers.
+The most important gear was my fingers.
 Without them, I couldn’t even turn my camera on.
 One of the best investments I have ever made was my down mittens.

 A wireless shutter release remote also came in handy and allowed me to shoot from a distance of up to 100m while thawing in my car.

-The biggest obstacle to capturing the Northern lights is the lack of patience.
+The biggest obstacle to capturing the Northern lights is a lack of patience.
 Although the aurora can be predicted up to a few days in advance, it’s impossible to guess the exact time.
 Don’t get disheartened if you don’t succeed at first.
 Keep trying as the reward is worth the wait.

 Always remember to use a remote or a timer on your camera to release the shutter.
 It will drastically improve the sharpness of the photos.